tech3371/sds-data-manager/README.md

 Inside the app.py file, there are two important configuration items which you can alter:

-1) SDS_ID - This is just a string of 8 random letters that are appendend to each resources.
+1) SDS_ID - This is just a string of 8 random letters that are appended to each resource.
 Alternatively, you can change this to something more meaningful (i.e. "bryan-testing").
 Just be aware that this ID needs to be completely unique in each account.

 To deploy the SDS, first you'll need to snyth the CDK code with the command: